Sullla's AI Survivor Season Three Alternate Histories

 For all of Ramesses’ faults, at least he never reached the ineptitude of this guy.
 Clearly, Caligula’s horse was leading the Romans in this set. :deadhorse:

 That really is all I can say.
 Maximinus Thrax was a complete afterthought here, one whose only points came from random kill snipes.
 The only mitigating factor was his terrible commerce poor land.
-What a horrific performance from the Actual Game winner that really taints his dominant early season legacy.
+What a horrific performance from the Actual Game winner , one that significantly taints his dominant early season track record.

 Poisoned Bread and Circuses Award: